Rådhusstræde 1: Christmas and Heinrich

+Joachim Israel Behrend

 In 1804, Heinrich sold the property to the wealthy Jewish businessman Joachim Israel Behrend (1762–1821).
+Back in 1801, Berend had resided with his family at No. 242 in St. Ann's East Quarter now Store Kongensgade 60 and Dronningens Tværgade 12).
 He was mainly trading in colonial goods from the Danish West Indies and timber but was also active on the property market.
 He was already the owner of several properties but made the first floor apartment in Rådhusstræde his new home.

 The property was listed as No. 46 in the new cadastre of 1806.
-In 1705 and 1806, Behrend further increased his portfolio of properties with the acquisition of a property in Amaliegade and the entertainment venue Allenberg in Frederiksberg.
+In 1905, he had also acquired a property in Amaliegade. in 1806, he purchased the entertainment venue Allenberg in Frederiksberg (sold in 1816).
 His personal wealth was estimated in 1807 at more than 1 million rigsdaler, making him among the 90 wealthiest persons in the country.
 On 3 March 1810, he was appointed as royal agent.
 In 1814, he sold the property at the corner of Rådhusstræde and Brolæggerstræde.

+1840 and 1850 censuses

-The property was at the time of the 1840 census home to a total of 59 people.
-Julius, Count Knuth (1787–1852), district governor of Zealand and owner of Monderup Manor, resided on the first floor with his wife Georgine Wilhelmine Grevinde Knuth née Hauch, their eight children, Ludvig Henrik Ferdinand Oppermann, Ane Georgine Marie Raffenberg and a staff of eight servants.
+At the time of the 1840 census, the property wascensus home to a total of 59 people.
+Count Julius Knuth (1787–1852), Prefect of Zealand and owner of Bonderup Manor, resided on the first floor with his wife Georgine Wilhelmine Grevinde Knuth née Hauch, their eight children, Ludvig Henrik Ferdinand Oppermann, Ane Georgine Marie Raffenberg and a staff of eight servants.
 Hans Baltzar Hornbeck, Chief Physician in the Danish West Indies, resided on the second floor with his wife Alfred Camillus Hornbeck, their four children (aged four to thirteen), his own brother and sister, a nanny, a male servant and two maids.
 Jørgen Andresen Bølling (1792–1862), secretary of the Royal Danish Library, resided on the third floor with his three children (aged nine to fifteen), his mother Petronella Bølling, niece Emilie Petronella Bølling, a housekeeper and four lodgers.
 Jacob Stenderup resided with his sister, two brothers, a housekeeper, a maid and a caretaker on the ground floor.
 Peter Olsen Haarsløv, a royal hearse coachman, resided in the basement with his wife Marie Elisabeth Haarløv née Hansen and five children.

 Theologian Christian Thorning Engelstoft was among the residents of the building from 1841 to 1844.
 Historian Frederik Schiern (1816–1882) was among the residents in 1845–1846.